-Learn to make beautiful jewelry using pure silver metal clay (Precious Metal Clay – PMC) in single day workshop classes.
+Learn to make beautiful jewelry using metal clay in single day workshop classes.
 No experience is needed to get started, just a spirit of adventure and the desire to explore new ways to unleash your creativity.

 I frequently teach metal clay classes, most often at my studio in Saratoga Springs, NY, and the Adirondack Folk School in Lake Luzerne, NY and Lake George area.
 I send out periodic e-mails to people interested in learning about classes as they are being developed.
 If you would like to receive these notices, please click here to send me a note.

-Almost all of my workshops are single-day sessions and most use pure silver Precious Metal Clay (PMC) which is pure silver in a powdered form mixed with a binder and water to create a clay-like substance.
+Almost all of my workshops are single-day sessions and most use silver metal clay which is powdered silver mixed with a binder and water to create a clay-like substance.
 In some classes you would be using an enriched sterling clay (.950 or .960) or a base metal clay.
 You manipulate metal clay somewhat like a polymer or ceramic clay would be shaped and textured and then you dry it.
 Once dry you can sand and refine the piece and then it is kiln fired (or fired using a small butane torch).
-During the firing the binder burns off and the metal molecules sinter (similar to fusing together but different) resulting in a solid metal piece.
+During the firing the binder burns off and the metal molecules sinter resulting in a solid metal piece.
 You then go through a series of steps to finish and shine the piece.
 It is lots of fun and truly can be done by anyone.
 There are many ways to work with the clay that range from simple but great to very complex.
 I’ve been teaching metal clay techniques since 2001.
 I completed the Rio Rewards Certification Program in 2001 and Camp PMC Principal Instructor in 2020 and am an instructor member of AMCAW (Alliance For Metal Clay Arts Worldwide).
 Even with these years of experience, I’m still learning new approaches!
 The information below describes the classes.
 Please keep in mind that classes can be customized to your specific interests when it is a class at my studio in Saratoga Springs.